-Note: Where the DTL is in excess of the DTA (excluding DTA associated with accumulated losses), the excess shall neither be adjusted against item (I) nor added to CET1 capital34.
+Note: Where the DTL is in excess of the DTA (excluding DTA associated with accumulated losses), the excess shall neither be adjusted against item (I) nor added to CET1 capital52.

-(c) Investment in shares of other NBFCs and in shares, debentures, bonds, outstanding loans and advances including hire purchase and lease finance made to and deposits with subsidiaries and companies in the same group35 exceeding, in aggregate, ten percent of the owned fund of the NBFC.
+(c) Investment in shares of other NBFCs and in shares, debentures, bonds, outstanding loans and advances including hire purchase and lease finance made to and deposits with subsidiaries and companies in the same group53 exceeding, in aggregate, ten percent of the owned fund of the NBFC.

-- (i) The lower of acquisition cost or fair value of investments/advances shall be used to arrive at the amount of deduction mentioned above. - (ii) For the purpose of the above deduction, margin money placed with a subsidiary or company in the same group shall be considered as deposits. - (d) Impairment Reserve36 shall be not be recognised in CET 1 capital. - (e) Deductions/exclusions, required on unrealised gains and/or losses from regulatory capital in terms of clauses (i) to (iv) of paragraph 3.1 of Annex II shall be reduced from CET1 capital. - (f) Securitisation Transactions: NBFCs shall be guided by 'Master Direction Reserve Bank of India (Securitisation of Standard Assets) Directions, 2021' dated September 24, 2021, as amended from time to time in this regard. - (g) Defined Benefit Pension Fund Assets and Liabilities: Defined benefit pension fund liabilities, as included on the balance sheet, must be fully recognised in the calculation of CET 1 capital (i.e., CET 1 capital cannot be increased through derecognising these liabilities).
-For each defined benefit pension fund that is an asset on the balance sheet, the asset should be deducted in the calculation of CET 1. - (h) Investments in Own Shares (Treasury Stock): Investment in an NBFC's own shares is tantamount to repayment of capital and therefore, such investments, whether held
+- (i) The lower of acquisition cost or fair value of investments/advances shall be used to arrive at the amount of deduction mentioned above. - (ii) For the purpose of the above deduction, margin money placed with a subsidiary or company in the same group shall be considered as deposits. - (d) Impairment Reserve54 shall be not be recognised in CET 1 capital. - (e) Deductions/exclusions, required on unrealised gains and/or losses from regulatory capital in terms of clauses (i) to (iv) of paragraph 3.1 of Annex II shall be reduced from CET1 capital. - (f) Securitisation Transactions: NBFCs shall be guided by 'Master Direction Reserve Bank of India (Securitisation of Standard Assets) Directions, 2021' dated September 24, 2021, as amended from time to time in this regard. - (g) Defined Benefit Pension Fund Assets and Liabilities: Defined benefit pension fund liabilities, as included on the balance sheet, must be fully recognised in the calculation of CET 1 capital (i.e., CET 1 capital cannot be increased through derecognising these

-34 DTAs may be netted with associated DTLs only if the DTAs and DTLs relate to taxes levied by the same taxation authority and offsetting is permitted by the relevant taxation authority.
+52 DTAs may be netted with associated DTLs only if the DTAs and DTLs relate to taxes levied by the same taxation authority and offsetting is permitted by the relevant taxation authority.
 The DTLs permitted to be netted against DTAs must exclude amounts that have been netted against the deduction of goodwill, intangibles and defined benefit pension assets.

-35 "Companies in the group", shall mean an arrangement involving two or more entities related to each other through any of the following relationships: Subsidiary - parent, Joint venture, Associate, Promoter-promotee (as provided in the SEBI (Acquisition of Shares and Takeover) Regulations, 1997) for listed companies, a related party, Common brand name, and investment in equity shares of 20 percent and above.
+53 "Companies in the group", shall mean an arrangement involving two or more entities related to each other through any of the following relationships: Subsidiary - parent, Joint venture, Associate, Promoter-promotee (as provided in the SEBI (Acquisition of Shares and Takeover) Regulations, 1997) for listed companies, a related party, Common brand name, and investment in equity shares of 20 percent and above.
 The terms parent, subsidiary, joint venture, associate and related party shall be as defined/ described in applicable accounting standards.

-36 Please refer to paragraph 2(b) of Annex to circular no. DOR(NBFC).CC.PD.No.109/22.10.106/2019-20 dated March 13, 2020 on Implementation of Indian Accounting Standards, for guidelines on Impairment Reserve.
+54 Please refer to paragraph 2(b) of Annex to circular no. DOR(NBFC).CC.PD.No.109/22.10.106/2019-20 dated March 13, 2020 on Implementation of Indian Accounting Standards, for guidelines on Impairment Reserve.